 After the subapplication feature is enabled, a drop-down list will be displayed in the top-left corner of the VOD Console where you can select a role.
 If you have just enabled the subapplication feature, there are only two roles in the drop-down list: admin and primary application.
 After you create a subapplication, it will be displayed as a role in the drop-down list.

-Under the admin role, the left sidebar displays the following entries: Service Overview, Applications, and Resource Packages.
+Under the admin role, the left sidebar displays the following entries: Service Overview, Application Management, UGSV License, and Resource Package/Plugin Management.

 If you are billed monthly, resource packages will not be available (existing resource packages are in "frozen" state).
 After you switch to daily billing, if a resource package is still within its validity period, it will be automatically unfrozen so that you can continue to it.